Taiaiake Alfred

-Gerald Taiaiake Alfred is an author, educator and activist, born in Montreal, Quebec, in 1964 and raised in the community of Kahnawake.
-Alfred is an internationally recognized Kanien’kehá:ka professor.
+Gerald Taiaiake Alfred is an author, educator and activist, born in Montreal, Quebec, in 1964 and raised in the community of Kahnawà:ke.
+Alfred is an internationally recognized Kanien’kehá:ka scholar.

 Early life and education

-Alfred grew up in Kahnawake and graduated from Loyola High School in Montreal.
-After high school, he served in the Marine Corps for three years until 1984.
-He then received a Bachelor of Arts in History from Concordia University, an Master of Arts and Ph.D. from Cornell University.
+Alfred grew up in the Mohawk community of Kahnawà:ke and graduated from Loyola High School in Montreal.
+After high school, he served in the U.S. Marine Corps for three years until 1985.
+He then received a Bachelor of Arts in History from Concordia University, a Master of Arts and Ph.D. from Cornell University.

 Career

-Alfred was the founding director of the Indigenous Governance Program (serving from 1999 until 2015) and was awarded a Canada Research Chair 2003–2007, in addition to a National Aboriginal Achievement Award in education.
-In 2019 he resigned from the University of Victoria in the wake of an investigation of an allegedly toxic learning environment.
+Alfred was a professor of political science at Concordia University and later the founding director of the University of Victoria’s Indigenous Governance Program (serving from 1999 until 2015) and was awarded a Canada Research Chair 2003–2007, in addition to a National Aboriginal Achievement Award in education in 2006.
+In 2019 he resigned from the University of Victoria in response to a conflict with the university’s administration over pedagogical methods and criticism of his approach to decolonizing education.

+In 2019, Alfred took leadership of the Kahnawà:ke Governance Project and began working as an independent consultant offering strategic advice to First Nations, notably in the area of the cultural aspect of environmental impact assessment.

+In 2023, he released his fourth book, titled Its All About the Land: Collected Talks and Interviews on Indigenous Resurgence, published by the University of Toronto Press.